 Need help planning your Portuguese itinerary?

-If you want to make the most of your campervan trip to Portugal and save your precious time while getting the best itinerary possible to suit your needs; My Bookpack is probably your best option.
+If you want to make the most of your campervan trip to Portugal and save your precious time while getting the best itinerary possible to suit your needs; My Bookpack is a good option.
 With very affordable services and as knowledgeable about their country as they could be, they designed the most unique itinerary for us a few years back in the North and Central regions and we could not recommend them more.

 Being based a short drive away from the border, Portugal is always a great idea for us.
 And although it surely lacks the newness and exotic appeal other destinations would have after living in Viseu and Lisbon for a few months, attending around fifteen Portuguese music festivals, and overall exploring every region in detail after 40 or 50 trips; we are always happy to return.